Libraries. They have that reassuring smell of well-read pages, are peaceful, have free internet and, of course, books galore.

 “What a revelation – a super-powerful scaled-down version of the pneumatic drill you see road workers juddering about digging up the pavement.
 A job that would have taken about three painstaking weeks was over and done within one (very noisy) afternoon.
 Wonderful, but would I ever need a pneumatic chisel ever again?
 Almost certainly not.”

-Tools are mainly donated, repaired and saved from going to landfill.
+Tool library tools are mainly donated, repaired and saved from going to landfill. #HowToWasteLess

 Save money, save space, save the environment